sofwena/admana-android-sdk/README.md

 # MyAddView

 This is custom webview to load url.
-You just need to pass the url that need to load in webview via xml/layout.
-The MyAddView will load the url without defining the view in java/kotlin class.
+You just need to pass the url that need to load in myAddView via xml/layout.
+Then MyAddView will load the url without defining the view in java/kotlin class.

 Steps:
 # 1. Add it in your root build.gradle at the end of repositories: